Browse Government and Provincial Context

 Why This Section Matters

-Some mortgage terms sound like lender jargon when they are really tied to federal guidance or province-specific practice.
-Understanding that context makes the rest of the site easier to follow.
+Some mortgage terms sound like lender jargon when they are really tied to federal guidance, insurer rules, or province-specific legal practice.
+Understanding that context helps readers separate product features from structural rules that sit behind the product.

 Continue to Nearby Sections